Al3jandr032/witawita_msa_eda/README.md

 ## Java Components

-Java Development Kit (JDK) 11 is required to build the components
+Apache Maven and Java Development Kit (JDK) 11 are required to build the components

 ```shell
 cd workspace/domain-events-commons